rethinkdb/rethinkdb-rs/api/ruby/aggregation/ungroup.md

 the value of their reduction.

-The format of the array returned by `ungroup` is the same as the default native format of grouped data in the javascript driver and data explorer.
+The format of the array returned by `ungroup` is the same as the default native format of grouped data in the JavaScript driver and data explorer.

 __Example:__ What is the maximum number of points scored by each